karthik1609/car_insurance_claims_ai_agent/options.md

 **Deployment Details:**

 * **MCP Gateway App:** Could be an Azure Container Instance or small web service.
 The Azure Foundry blog shows running an MCP server via a Python script; we could containerize that and run it in Azure (e.g., Azure Container Apps in West Europe).
 It connects to the agent hub via the project connection string/IDs.
-* **Azure Foundry Agent Hub:** Azure’s Agent Service hosts our agents (SQLAgent, SearchAgent, LLMAgent, SafetyAgent) as part of a project.
+* **Azure Foundry Agent Hub:** Azure's Agent Service hosts our agents (SQLAgent, SearchAgent, LLMAgent, SafetyAgent) as part of a project.
 We denote them in a subgraph.
-The MCP Gateway communicates with them through the Foundry’s API (secured via connection string).
+The MCP Gateway communicates with them through the Foundry's API (secured via connection string).
 * **Azure SQL Database:** Hosted in West Europe with the cost tables.
 SQLAgent has connection string from Key Vault to query it.
 Possibly a Private Link if the agent runs in a VNet.
 * **Cognitive Search Index:** Same index as before, private endpoint accessible to SearchAgent.
 * **Azure OpenAI Models:** GPT-4 and GPT-3.5 deployments used by the LLMAgent (via router or direct calls).
 The agent likely calls them via the Azure SDK internally.